FurqanDar/FurqanDar/README.md

 [Email](furqandar94@gmail.com)

-⚡ If you’re a recruiter: You’ve seen my resume — here’s the code and open-source impact that back it up.
-I bring the rare combination of scientific depth, engineering rigor, and data science expertise to solve high-value problems at scale.
+PS: If you’re a recruiter: Here’s the code and open-source impact that back my resume up.
+I bring the rare combination of scientific depth, engineering rigor, and data science expertise that solve high-value problems at scale.